HyperionKit/smc/FORUM_SUBMISSION.md

 ---

-**This project represents a complete, production-ready DeFi ecosystem with all contracts verified and tested on Hyperion testnet, and core contracts deployed on Mantle testnet.
-The system is fully operational and ready for user interaction.**
+**This project represents a complete, production-ready DeFi ecosystem with all contracts deployed across 4 networks (Hyperion, Mantle, Lazchain, Metis Sepolia).
+All contracts are verified on Hyperion testnet and fully deployed on all networks.
+The system includes cross-chain bridge compatibility, enabling seamless token transfers between all supported networks.
+The ecosystem is fully operational and ready for user interaction.**